Easiest Way To Fail In SaaS

 • Is it critical that your system gets to market by a certain time, and if so can you make that timeline?

-• What are your budgets?
-Build, operations, support, marketing, & sales
+• What are your budgets for build, operations, support, marketing, and sales?

 • Do you understand all of your costs?